jparrpearson/cf-ssh-chisel/README.md

 	(2022 in this case) is fixed.
 You can run multiple chisel clients simultaneously by choosing a different local port (5022 in this case).

+7. Add entry to ~/.ssh/config (optional)

+    You can add an entry to your ssh config to make ssh'ing to chisel easier.
+    NOTE: the config file is position sensitive, so if you have a `Host *` entry in your file you need to add this before the `Host *` entry.

+    ```
+    Host chisel
+        ForwardAgent yes
+        HostName localhost
+        Port 5022
+        User vcap
+        Compression yes
+    ```

+    This entry will allow you to simply `ssh chisel` to connect.

-7. Use SSH to login in the container
+8. Use SSH to login in the container

 	Use standard SSH applications to connect to the SSH daemon in the container.
 	The user name to connect as is `vcap`.
 The SSH utiliites will use your private